France Steps Up Coronavirus Evacuations From Packed Hospitals - UrduPoint

 France Steps Up Coronavirus Evacuations From Packed Hospitals

-Nancy, France, (UrduPoint / Pakistan Point News - 29th Mar, 2020 ) :France staged Sunday its largest evacuation of coronavirus patients to date from hospitals in the hard-hit east, increasing efforts to free up intensive care units as officials warn of an influx of serious cases in the coming days.
+Nancy, France, (UrduPoint / Pakistan Point News - 30th Mar, 2020 ) :France on Sunday staged its largest evacuation of coronavirus patients to date from hospitals in the hard-hit east, increasing efforts to free up intensive care units as officials warned of an influx of serious cases in the coming days.

 Two specially equipped high-speed trains carried 36 patients from Mulhouse and Nancy toward hospitals along France's western coast, where the outbreak has been limited so far.

-Dozens of hospital workers, flanked by police and soldiers standing guard, spent hours installing four patients in each in each wagon in an operation that began before dawn.
+Dozens of hospital workers, flanked by police and soldiers standing guard, spent hours installing four patients in each wagon in an operation that began before dawn.

-"We have to free up beds, it's absolutely crucial that we air out these intensive care units.
+"We have to free up beds, it's absolutely crucial....
 We're still seeing an increase in patient numbers," said Francois Brun, head of emergency services at the regional hospital in nearby Metz.

-The evacuations came as Germany sent a military plane for the first time to Strasbourg to bring two patients to a hospital in Ulm.
+The evacuations came as Germany sent a military plane for the first time to Strasbourg to transport two patients to a hospital in Ulm.

 France has been evacuating dozens over the past week from the east, hoping to stay ahead of a crisis that Prime Minister Edouard Philippe has warned will only worsen over the next two weeks.